 Congratulations, you’re a business.
 Now go and sign up for a business card with this referral link!!!

 Sometimes it might be that easy.
 However, other times it’s not.
-I recently had to prove to Chase bank that I do run a real business and it’s not as easy as it looks.
+For instance, I had to prove to Chase that I do run a real business and it’s not as easy as it looks.